MicrosoftDocs/biztalk-docs/his/core/subcategories-for-invokable-tps-cpi-c-1.md

  To write an autostarted TP so it runs under Windows as a service and also runs in a nonqueued way, write a multithreaded program with an [Accept_Conversation](./accept-conversation-cpi-c-2.md) always outstanding.
 For more information, see [Invokable TPs](../core/invokable-tps-cpi-c-2.md).

  To run an autostarted TP as an application under Windows make sure the TPSTART program is always started before the TP.
-For more information, see [CPI-C Samples](../HIS2010/cpi-c-samples.md).